-A. The Clery Ac et and DFSCA3 3 В. Institutional Information 5 5 C. Scope of Rev view6 ó D. Findings 7 Finding #1: Finding #2: Lack of Administrative Capability , Finding #3: Failure to Produce and Distribute Annual Fire Safety Reports in 2010, 2011, 2012 and 2013 Finding #4: Failure to Distribute the 2015 Annual Security Report within Regulatory Timeframes Finding #5: Failure to Actively Notify Prospective Students of the College's 2014 and 2015 ASRs and AFSRs , Finding #6: Failure to Properly Request Crime Statistics from Local Law Enforcement Agencies Finding #7: Finding #8: Failure to Compile and Disclose Accurate and Complete Crime Statisites 17 Failure to Properly Disclose Crime Statistics by Location 7 Finding #9: Failure to Maintain an Accurate and Complete Crime Log) Finding #11: Failure to Maintain an Accurate and Complete Fire Log 3 Discrepancies between Crimes Statistics included in the ASR and Crime Data reported to the CSSDACT Finding #13: Failure to Comply with Drug and Alcohol Abuse Prevention Program Requirements) Su mmation: 1 44 49) E.v. hihit D 50 ì
+A. A. The Clery Act and DFSCA В. 3.
+Institutional Information 5 C. Background Background and Scope of Review D. Findings and Final Determinations Finding #1: Finding #2: Lack of Administrative Capability Finding #3: Failure to Produce and Distribute Annual Fire Safety Reports in 2010, 2011, 2012 and 2013 Finding #4: Finding #5: Failure to Distribute the 2015 ASR within Regulatory Timeframes Finding #6: Failure to Properly Request Crime Statistics from Local Law Enforcement Agencies Finding #7: Failure to Compile and Disclose Accurate and Complete Crime Statisites 25 Finding #8: Failure to Properly Disclose Crime Statistics by Location Finding #9: Failure to Maintain an Accurate and Complete Crime Log 30 Finding #10: Failure to Maintain an Accurate and Complete Fire Log Finding #11: Omissions/Inadequacy of Required Security Policy Statements Finding #12: Discrepancies between Crimes Statistics included in the ASR and Crime Data Finding #13: reported to the CSSDACT ~ Requirements 48 Re commendatio on from the Program Review Report:50 53 Ex hibit B Ex hibit C Ex hibit D 67